dynamsoft-docs/barcode-reader-docs/programming/features/ui-customization-js.md

 The official UI uses the `.xml` extension to prevent build tools or hot-reload mechanisms (such as Live Server, Five Server, or bundlers) from processing or overwriting these files. **Despite the extension, the content is HTML**, not XML.

-> When opening `.xml` files directly in a browser, you may see parsing errors.
-Simply save the file (Ctrl+S) to view the rendered content.

 You can choose from [legacy UI definition format](#legacy-ui-definition-format) or [new UI definition format](#new-ui-definition-format).

 ## Legacy UI Definition Format